Wagashi: What is the confection “Ankiri”?

-Like the squid cracker I introduced the other day called Ika Mirin Age, there are some good and old Japanese snack foods whose origin about which most people don’t know.
+Like the squid cracker that I introduced the other day called Ika Mirin Age, there are several good old Japanese snacks whose origin most people don’t know.

-In addition to Ika Mirin Age, the typical example includes what I talk about today “Ankiri (あんきり), a variant of Manju cake.
+In addition to Ika Mirin Age, the representative example includes what I talk about today “Ankiri (あんきり), a variant of Manju cake.

-As with Ika Mirin Age, there are a number of Japanese confectionery companies producing and selling this classic wagashi confection, but I don’t know who first made it.
+As with Ika Mirin Age, a number of Japanese confectionery companies are producing and selling this classic wagashi confection, but I have never heard who first made it.

-Ankiri is a kind of Manju cake shaped like “Kamado (竃)” or Japanese-style old-fashioned wood burning stoves.
+Ankiri is a kind of Manju shaped like “Kamado (竃)” or Japanese old-fashioned wood-burning stoves.

-Although the Anko paste in typical Manju cakes is entirely covered in the fluffy wheat flour dough, the sweet red bean paste of Ankiri is partly laid bare.
+While the Anko in typical Manju buns is entirely covered in their fluffy wheat flour dough, the sweet red bean paste of Ankiri is partly laid bare.

-While the dough of typical Manju cakes is made from wheat flour, brown sugar and baking soda, the exterior of the Ankiri I have now mainly consists of wheat flour, hen’s egg, shortening and leavening agent.
+The dough of Manju is typically made from wheat flour, brown sugar, and baking soda or powder.
+But the exterior of the Ankiri mainly consists of wheat flour, hen’s egg, shortening, and leavening agent.

-Because of the difference in the ingredients, the outer covering of this Ankiri is more of a small piece of bread than a Manju bun and isn’t fluffy at all.
+Because of the difference in ingredients, the outer covering of this Ankiri is more of bread than Manju and isn’t fluffy at all.

 Where to Buy